2. Subject access requests: What information can an individual have access to?

 - when requesting information, proof of identity should be enclosed.

-- requests for information will be answered within 40 days (in the case of exam results 5 months) of receipt of the fee and completion of any checks to confirm the identity of the requester.
+- requests for information will be answered within one month of or receipt (in the case of exam results 5 months) and completion of any checks to confirm the identity of the requester.

-5. Exemptions to the righ of subject access:
+4. Exemptions to the right of subject access:

 Third party data